ppconrado/challenge-01-vetclin/README.md

 ]
 ```

+---

+---

+![ppconrado github img](https://raw.githubusercontent.com/ppconrado/bds-assets/master/img/POC.png)

 # Discussions

-![ppconrado github img](https://raw.githubusercontent.com/ppconrado/bds-assets/master/img/POC.png)

 ```

-  So far, The back-end project proved feasible.
-We created the models, rotas and controllers for the Tutor and Pet.
-Next steps will be a data bank implementation and a user's interface.
+- So far, The back-end project proved feasible.
+- We created the models, rotas and controllers for the Tutor and Pet.
+- Next steps will be a data bank implementation and a user's interface.

 ```

 # Next Steps

-- Front-End - Server-Side-Render (EJS)
+- Front-End - Server-Side-Render
 - Data Bank (NoSql) - MongoDB
 - Arquiteture - Repository and Services layers